 For the last decade plus, my list of my three favorite comic book writers has been the same.
-The main criteria is how many of my favorite comics they’ve done.
+The main criteria is just how many of my favorite comics they’ve done.
 I suppose there is the alternate possibility that someone can be on top on the strength of limited material.
 In literature, examples would include Dante with the Divine Comedy, Chaucer with the Canterbury Tales, or Homer with the Iliad and the Odyssey.
 But I just haven’t come across a comic book that much better than what anyone else did.
-Maus is really good, but I wouldn’t rate it so highly that it will surpass the entire bibliography of a writer whose work I like.
+Maus is really good, but I wouldn’t rate it so highly that it will surpass the entire bibliography of another writer whose work I like.

 I’m not making an attempt at the time to articulate what the writers do well, or why a particular comic is so impressive.
-It’s a bit tautological.
-They’re good because their work is good.
+It’s a bit tautological: they’re good because their work is good.

 In second place is Stan Lee.
 There are some arguments that he owes too much to the artists he worked with, who often plotted the stories and should be considered co-writers, but he’s done too much good for it all to be the result of coincidence.
-It’s not just the Lee/ Ditko Spider-Man that’s really good, but Lee/ Romita Spider-Man.
+It’s not just the Lee/ Ditko Spider-Man that’s excellent, but Lee/ Romita Spider-Man.
 And there’s the Lee/ Kirby Fantastic Four, as well as the Thor run they did.
 And impressive collaborations with other artists on Daredevil with Wally Wood, and Silver Surfer with John Buscema and Moebius.
 I count The Galactus Saga, and ‘This Man, This Monster” as one story, which gets in my top ten, but there are others on the margins (Amazing Fantasy #15 and the Master Planner saga are easily in my Top 25.)

 In first place is Alan Moore.
 Watchmen is just my favorite comic book ever.
 But he wrote an inordinate number of my hundred favorite comic book stories, with the best Superman stories (until maybe All-Star Superman), Batman: The Killing Joke, League of Extraordinary Gentlemen, Miracleman/ Marvelman, Top Ten, From Hell, and his run on Swamp Thing.
 There are some other great comics I’m neglecting here.